Harmonica-Men/AstroShop/README.md

 <br>
 A specific recommendation from Lighthouse was to use the WebP format for images to improve load times.
 In response, I made sure that all images served through the browser are now in WebP format.
 However, I also understand that too much compression could negatively impact the user experience, especially on larger screens.
 So, I made a conscious decision to balance performance with visual quality.
 After gathering feedback from a diverse group of users, I confirmed that the image quality is well-received across various devices.
 As a result, I decided to maintain slightly larger image sizes to prioritize a smooth and visually appealing experience, even if it means sacrificing a little bit of performance.

 Additionally, Lighthouse suggested reducing the CSS payload, which I’m currently considering.
-One option I’m exploring is breaking the main styles.css file into smaller files tied to specific widgets.
+One option I’m exploring is breaking the main base.css file into smaller files tied to specific widgets.
 This would allow me to send only the necessary CSS for each page, potentially cutting down the overall size of the CSS file and improving load times.

 While the desktop version scores are very high, the mobile version, although still passing, has some room for improvement.
 I’m committed to refining these areas to ensure the best possible experience across all devices.